 Patients who underwent acudetox were better able to manage the symptoms without another substance abuse.
 They experience relaxation and calmness to control the anger and relief stress.

-ACACD auriculotherapy uses no needles and instead of "meridians" applies micro-currents to stimulate nerve connections.
+ACACD auriculotherapy uses no needles and instead “meridians” apply micro-currents to stimulate nerve connections.
 Micro-currents are placed on reflex points on the outside area of the ear that send messages to the brain based on the location of the reflex point receiving treatment.
-Patients claim to feel only light tingling sensations at the point of relax on the ear.
+Patients claim to feel only light tingling sensations at the point of relaxation on the ear.

 Ailments of addiction withdrawal are assumed to be treatable by stimulation of the surface of the ear exclusively.
 Similar mapping by either protocols mentioned are not based on or supported by any scientific or medical evidence, are also the basis for such alternative therapies as reflexology.
-Although there is no tangible evidence to date, patients that undergo acudetox in a variety of treatment settings have reported improved response and clarity, reductions in cravings, insomnia and other sleep disturbances, lesser need for conventional pharmaceuticals, and a more optimistic and agreeable outlook on recuperation and recovery.
+Although there is no tangible evidence to date, patients who undergo acudetox in various treatment settings have reported improved response and clarity, reductions in cravings, insomnia and other sleep disturbances, lesser need for conventional pharmaceuticals, and a more optimistic and agreeable outlook on recuperation and recovery.

-The detoxification protocols, in contrast with much of Chinese medicine, involve no diagnosis and are usually not modified in any way.
+In contrast with much of Chinese medicine, the detoxification protocols involve no diagnosis and are usually not modified in any way.
 Due to the fixed nature of the protocol, many facilities allow non-acupuncturists to administer the auricular acupuncture treatments, which are normally performed in a group setting.